 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-The parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
+The student and/or parent, as determined by the principal, may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.